 AP Automation software uses advanced optical character recognition (OCR) technologies integrated with robotic process automation (RPA) software to automate accounts payable PO, invoice, and payment processes.

 The best AP automation solutions also use Verified Data Capture Services to achieve 99.9% accuracy of AP data automation.

 AP automation replaces manual tasks around PO and invoice processing, approvals and payment.
 And then, importantly, it provides better visibility and control over your financial data.

 For example, a full end-to-end AP automation solutions include:

 - Purchase Requisition Automation – Automated purchase requisition and approvals.

-- Purchase Orders and Confirmation Automation – Purchase orders are automatically generated out of purchase requisitions with built-in PO approval and acceptance automation.
+- Purchase Orders and Confirmation Automation – POs are automatically generated out of purchase requisitions with built-in PO approval and acceptance automation.

 - Receiving Automation – Automated receipt confirmation against an open PO upon delivery of goods or services.

-- Invoice Processing Automation – Invoice process automation including Verified AP Data Capture Service that delivers near 100% accuracy of invoice data processing, automated 2 way and 3 way PO matching, and easily configurable invoice approval workflows.
+- Invoice Processing Automation – Invoice process automation including Verified AP Data Capture Service that delivers 99.9% accuracy of invoice data processing, automated 2 way and 3 way PO matching, and easily configurable invoice approval workflows.

 - Travel and Expense Automation – Automating the travel and expense reporting process just makes employees happier!

 - Payment Automation – The ability to automatically make electronic payments by check, ACH or wire transfer.
 Or why not use virtual credit cards and receive a 1% rebate on every payment you make!?

 To sum up, we’ve put together a quick video about the process: